A Feature-Oriented Primer for Better AI

 - The data the models are trained on is the same data that you put into production.

 Human-scale data challenges have effectively been solved (through storage clouds like Snowflake).
-The goal with adopting a feature-first mindset is to focus on solving the machine-scale challenges which we have only just begun to face, or even to comprehend.
+The goal with adopting a feature-oriented mindset is to focus on solving the machine-scale challenges which we have only just begun to face or even to comprehend.